 There are two types of diabetes.
 Type 1 sufferers have insufficient insulin in the body and need injections for the maintenance of blood glucose.
 Those with Type 2 diabetes find themselves in a situation where their body is unable to make use of the insulin produced.

-If a diabetic patient has stopped responding to the given treatments and is facing problems in wound healing and blood clotting, they are not a candidate for hair transplant.
+If a diabetic patient has stopped responding to the given treatments and is facing problems in wound healing and blood clotting, they cannot have a hair transplant.
 However, if the patient is responding to treatments and is in a stable state, then they can get a hair transplant.
 Still, here too, consultation before surgery is very important.

 Hepatitis and HIV

-If you have hepatitis, you are not a candidate for hair transplant until you’re cured.
+If you have hepatitis, a hair transplant is not possible until you’re cured.
 Your blood should be clear of the pathogen.
 In the case of hepatitis C, you cannot ever undergo this procedure.
 This also goes for AIDS.
 As the patient’s immunity is quite weak, it will take a lot of time for the small wounds to heal, and they will be more vulnerable to infections.

 Patients who suffer from cardiovascular illnesses take blood-thinning medications.
 This is dangerous as it can cause excessive bleeding during the surgery, which is why they may be not a good candidate for hair transplant.
 However, it is still possible for them to undergo it in some cases.
 It’s not suitable for those who constantly have high blood pressure and find difficulty controlling it.